 In 100 days you will have followed 100,000 Twitter accounts and unfollowed 50,000 accounts and have an account with 50,000+ followers.
 IME 50% of accounts tend not to follow back, even if you use techniques to follow those who are active (if active they are more likely to follow back) you will be following thousands of accounts which do not reciprocate and to continue following more you’ll have to unfollow them within about 5 days.

-If you try to achieve the above it’s also obvious you’ve used automated tools which is breaking the Twitter TOS (who is going to manually click a mouse 1,500 times every day: 1,000 follows, 500 unfollows) and you are using aggressive follow churn techniques.
+If you try to achieve the above it’s also obvious you’ve used automated Twitter tools (be careful with mass Twitter follow tools) which is breaking the Twitter TOS (who is going to manually click a mouse 1,500 times every day: 1,000 follows, 500 unfollows) and you are using aggressive follow churn techniques.

 Even if you managed to avoid an outright ban for using follow churn techniques, Twitter would regularly ghostban the account (see below) and ghostbanned accounts tend to lose followers!